Silica Dust Exposure Objective Test Data – the Table 1 Alternative

 Silica Dust Exposure Objective Data to the Rescue

-The good news is that manufacturers like Bosch are working towards having more objective data testing complete ahead of time.
+The good news?
+Most major manufacturers provide objective data testing for many if not all of their concrete tools.
 This should save you the work of doing it yourself.
-What they already have is freely available on their website.
+They already freely provided this data on their websites.

-But for those applications that don’t have any objective data currently available, proving your silica dust protection methods are compliant is your responsibility.
+However, for applications that don’t have any objective data currently available, proving compliance with your silica dust protection methods remains your responsibility.

 If the objective data route fails you, one more method is available.
 You’ll need to use the Scheduled Air Monitoring to show exactly how much dust your crew gets exposed to.